By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Are you too emotional?

-To move from an excess of negative emotions or numbness to a place where you can feel happy positive feelings requires several things.
+To move from an excess of negative emotions or numbness to a place where you can feel happy positive feelings require several things.

 Recognize that you are feeling.